-Between the North American Plate and this plate is a transform boundary and a subduction zone.
-The Puerto Rico trench runs between the plates and is the deepest part of the Atlantic Ocean.
+Between the North American Plate and the Caribbean Plate is a transform boundary and a subduction zone.
+The Puerto Rico trench runs between the two plates and is the deepest part of the Atlantic Ocean.
 The trench is 8,400 meters deep.
 Hispaniola, Puerto Rico and the Virgin Islands are on the Caribbean side of the trench.

 The southern border of the plate interacts with the South American Plate.
 The petroleum fields of Venezuela are thought to be a result of the interaction between the two plates.

 Mount Pelee on Martinique is a stratovolcano that is part of the Lesser Antilles volcanic arc.
 The town of St. Pierre was known as the "Paris of the Caribbean."
 The town was a bustling center of activity that had a harbor and where about 33,000 people lived.
 The volcano rumbled to life in 1902 and produced the deadliest eruption of the 20th century.

 The volcano is located 7 km away St. Pierre and rose 1,700 meters above the town.
 The eruption created pyroclastic flows that killed almost everyone in the town.
 Prior to the eruption geologists did not recognize the dangers of an explosive stratovolcano eruption.
 The pyroclastic flows swept down the side of the mountain at hurricane speeds destroying everything in its path.